Cable Standing Lift

 Instructions

-- Set cable to low position with single handle.
+- Set the cable to a low position and attach a single handle.

 Tips & Tricks